onzfonz/comp227/src/content/8/en/part8b.md

 As we recall from [part 3](/part3), an npm project is set by running the command `npm init` in an empty directory.
-You can do this now from inside of your repository.
+You can do this now from inside your repository.
-Afterwards we can install the dependencies by running
+Afterward, we can install the dependencies by running:

 ```bash
 npm install ts-node typescript --save-dev